 Longitude Capital

-Longitude Capital specializes in making venture growth investments in biotechnology and medical technology companies that seek to improve clinical outcomes, enhance the quality of life, and/or reduce system costs.
-They invest in both privately held and publicly traded life science companies through a variety of investment approaches.
-Since 2006, Longitude Capital has raised over $1.2 billion across three funds and demonstrated an ability to source, manage and exit attractive investments across multiple market cycles.
-Their venture growth strategy is rooted in building a balanced portfolio of clinical-stage and commercial-stage companies with clinically de-risked assets, favorable valuations relative to risk profile, and attractive expected returns within three to five years from the initial investment.
-Longitude Capital seeks to identify new investment opportunities by tapping into their broad network of industry relationships or through the execution of intensive thematic research into emerging therapeutic areas or industry sub-sectors.
-They utilize a variety of investment structures, including traditional venture capital, asset spin-outs, recapitalizations, PIPEs, open market purchases, royalties, and other equity and equity-linked instruments.
+Longitude Capital is a venture capital investment firm based in Menlo Park, California, with additional offices in Greenwich and Boston.
+Founded in 1997, the firm focuses on venture growth investments in biotechnology and medical technology companies that aim to enhance clinical outcomes, improve quality of life, and reduce healthcare costs.
+Longitude Capital invests in both privately held and publicly traded life science companies, employing a range of investment strategies.
+The firm has raised over $1.2 billion across three funds since 2006, demonstrating expertise in sourcing, managing, and exiting investments across various market cycles.
+Their investment strategy emphasizes a balanced portfolio of clinical-stage and commercial-stage companies with clinically de-risked assets and favorable valuations.
+Longitude Capital identifies new opportunities through a robust network of industry relationships and thematic research into emerging therapeutic areas.
+The firm utilizes diverse investment structures, including traditional venture capital, asset spin-outs, recapitalizations, and royalties, among others.

 Sandip Agarwala